fastify/fastify-cookie/README.md

 ### Getting

-The method `getCookie(name)` is used to retrieve a specific cookie from the response object.
-It accepts a single parameter, `name`, which is a string representing the name of the cookie.
-This method will always return an array since multiple cookies that share the same name can be set.
+The `getCookie(name)` method is designed to fetch a specific cookie from the response object.
+It takes a single argument, `name`.
+If no cookies match the provided name, the method returns null.
+Conversely, if one or more cookies match, it returns an array containing the matching cookies.

 #### Securing the cookie